 #1 - Wheel Chocks

 Not all parking spots are created equal.
-Make sure you protect your investment by slapping a couple quality chocks behind your trailer tires before you unload.
+Make sure you protect your investment by slapping a couple of quality chocks behind your trailer tires before you unload.